saiffarooqui/HealingHub/README.md

 # HealingHub
 A website addressing mental health.
+This project was developed for '2021 Calgary Youth Hackathon'

 ## Features:
 Chat: We allow all participants to have a real-time synchronous discussion via the web.